TurboSign API Integration

 Webhooks - The Next Logical Step

-Now that you've integrated the basic signing flow, the next step is setting up webhooks to receive real-time notifications when documents are signed.
+Now that you've integrated the single-step signing flow, the next step is setting up webhooks to receive real-time notifications when documents are signed.
 This eliminates the need for polling and provides instant updates about document status changes.

 📖 Learn how to configure Webhooks →